isurunvn/multi-container-monitoring-system/docs/KUBERNETES_BEGINNERS_GUIDE.md

 ```

 **The modern magic moment:**
 > "Everything works together with professional-grade routing!
 The Ingress Controller acts like a smart receptionist directing traffic, while legacy applications get special direct access when needed.
-This is exactly how production Kubernetes clusters operate at companies like Netflix and Google!"
+This is exactly how production Kubernetes clusters operate at companies!"

 **🎯 Your New Professional URLs:**
 - **Web Apps**: `http://192.168.49.2/web1`, `http://192.168.49.2/web2`